henrikklarup/AAU-Moodle-Optimizer/readme.md

 ### Support for new browsers
 1. Create a folder with the name of the browser
 2. Add symlink creation to `bootstrap`
+3. Add the new symblink to gitignore

+---

+Thanks to @bjarkehs for porting to Firefox.